kurokobo/awx-on-k3s/rulebooks/README.md

 activation-job-1-h9kjt   1/1     Running   0          11m
 ```

-The new Service is also created by EDA Controller.
+The new Service is also created by EDA Server.
 This service provides the endpoint for the webhook.

 ```bash
 $ kubectl -n eda get service -l job-name=${JOB_NAME}